tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

 ## Installation
-Prerequisites: ROS Kinetic, Lunar or Melodic, Python 2.7
+Prerequisites: ROS Kinetic, Lunar or Melodic, Python 2.7, catkin, scipy

 In `catkin_ws/src`, clone the package, then: